Hans Poulsen - The Aussie Troubadour

 Hans stayed at Findhorn for three years and in 1975 he followed his girlfriend Karen to Boston, Massachusetts.
 The couple married soon afterwards and had a daughter, Leilani.
 Hans travelled to a number of places in the US like Santa Monica, Los Angeles and New York, where he performed solo gigs and recorded two albums, ‘Dancing Shoes’ and ‘Wonderchild Family Singalong Songbook’.
 A third album ‘Bitter Beauty’ was not released.
 Hans sent the albums to Ron Tudor in Melbourne, hoping he might release them in Australia.
 But Ron refused because Hans had broken his contract with Fable.
 During his time in the US, Hans worked in schools telling stories with taped backing music.
 It was a pre-cursor to the Wonderchild therapy program he would later develop for terminally ill children in Australia.

-In the early 80s, Hans was diagnosed with cancer, which he successfully fought using an alternative treatment method called Guided Imagery & Music (GIM).
-The innovative treatment involved listening to classical music with guided imagery.
+In the early '80s, Hans was diagnosed with cancer, which he successfully fought using an alternative treatment method called Guided Imagery & Music (GIM).
+The innovative treatment involved listening to classical music while seeking a deeply relaxed state.
 Hans did not have medical insurance and accumulated a huge medical bill.
 He was forced to flee the US and return to Australia.
 Back in Australia, Hans toured and recorded with Brendan Hanley’s group, Bahloo.

 In 1985 Hans returned to the UK where he contributed 8 songs to the West End stage musical ‘Time’.
 The songs appeared on the soundtrack album ‘Dave Clark’s Time’ album (Capitol 1986).
 Hans’ songs were sung by Leo Sayer (I Know I Know), Ashford Simpson (Starmaker), Julian Lennon & Stevie Wonder (Time Will Teach Us), and Cliff Richard (She’s So Beautiful).
 She’s So Beautiful was released as a single and was a No.17 hit in the UK.
 Stevie Wonder played and arranged all the instruments on the track.
 Hans said about the song, “A lot of people thought it was about a woman, but it was about the planet.”
 It has recently been uncovered that Dave Clark Five also recorded one of Hans’ songs, which was left over from this project.
 Universal Love was included on the DC5 compilation ‘All The Hits’ issued in 2020.